qwant50/DbConnect/README.md

 ## Override

-This is a factory based class.
+This is a factory PDO based class.
 Can store multiple instances of connections.
 Simple and useful.